PhD Studentships (2019-20)

 Projects: how many studentships are available and for which projects?

-We are currently inviting applications for up to two CBIS studentship positions.
+We are currently inviting applications for one CBIS studentship position.

 If you are interested in applying for a PhD studentship within the Centre, please go to the below section titled 'Application: am I eligible and, if so, how do I apply?' for further information.